arhohuttunen/coding-revolution/content/post/test-readability/index.md

 However, now the setup won't have all the relevant information.
 It is unclear why the person is underage, or why the person has the name mentioned in the test.
 This is called the Mystery Guest test smell.

-### :compass: Provide Essential But Only Show Relevant Data
+### :compass: Provide Essential Data, Show Relevant Data

 Luckily, it is possible to both provide the essential information and keep the information relevant to the test.
 We can do that if we create a test data builder.